This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Isolation from the team

-While cubicles provide privacy, physical barriers also hinder spontaneous communication and quick collaboration, which are crucial to teamwork, problem-solving, and so on.
-It can affect cooperation among coworkers and require more effort to boost team spirit.
+Cubicles provide privacy, but physical barriers also hinder spontaneous communication and quick collaboration, both crucial to teamwork and problem-solving.
+The isolation problem matters even more in hybrid work environments.
+When employees come to the office specifically to connect with colleagues, sitting alone in a cubicle defeats the purpose.
+Isolation can affect cooperation among coworkers and require more effort to boost team spirit.

 Limited space

-Cubicles are compact, so they don’t offer as much room for movement and storage as a larger office.
+Cubicles are compact.
+They don't offer as much room for movement and storage as a larger office.
 Confinement may cause employees to feel boxed in.
-Moreover, in a hybrid work setup, people tend to come on-site to interact socially and work on group projects.
-This means they might not want to sit in a cubicle by themselves.
+In a hybrid work setup, people tend to come on-site to interact socially and work on group projects.
+They often don't want to sit in a cubicle by themselves.

 Aesthetically unpleasing

-Having cubicles laid out uniformly can result in a monotonous visual landscape.
-It might make the office look impersonal and uninspiring to both employees and guests since this uniformity doesn’t reflect the dynamic nature of the work being done.
+Laying out cubicles uniformly can result in a monotonous visual landscape.
+The office looks impersonal and uninspiring to both employees and guests.
+This uniformity doesn't reflect the dynamic nature of the work your team does.

 Lack of adaptability

 Cubicles make it difficult to adjust to changing team sizes.
-Adding new employees might result in inefficiencies and workspaces that don’t meet business needs.
-Plus, we know the impact that office layout can have on productivity.
+Adding new employees can result in inefficiencies and workspaces that don't meet business needs.
+As your organization grows or shifts to hybrid work, fixed cubicle layouts can become obstacles rather than assets.
+Understanding how office layout affects productivity helps you plan for these changes.

 What are the advantages and downsides of an open office?